eightants/visualizing-globalization/README.md

 # visualizing-globalization
-Messing around with wikipedia scraping and R
+Messing around with wikipedia scraping and R to visualize the spread of global companies